lgss/service-design-manual/service-manual/user-centred-design/resources/patterns/start-pages.md

 ---

 {:.intro}
-All services must have a starting point on GOV.UK, unless they're 'invitation only' services.
+All services must have a starting point on LGSS, unless they're 'invitation only' services.

-Usually (but not always), this will mean asking the GOV.UK content team to create a GOV.UK start page.
+Usually (but not always), this will mean asking the LGSS content team to create a LGSS start page.

 Status: [Research required](#research)